 For those who are new to points, I think it often helps to provide a simple strategy that allows people to earn a lot of miles quickly, so they can see the value in points.
 After all, if people can experience the benefits of redeeming miles firsthand, they’re much more likely to be engaged in the future.
-In general I prefer cards that earn transferrable points currencies for my everyday spend, though there are some airline credit cards that have big sign-up bonuses, as well as valuable perks for holding onto the cards.
+In general, I prefer cards that earn transferrable points currencies for my everyday spend, though there are some airline credit cards that have big welcome bonuses, as well as valuable perks for holding onto the cards.

 - The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is offering 60,000 AAdvantage miles after making $3,000 of purchases within the first three months; the $99 annual fee is waived for the first 12 months

 - The CitiBusiness® / AAdvantage® Platinum Select® Mastercard® is offering a welcome bonus of 65,000 AAdvantage miles after making $4,000 of purchases within the first four months.
 The $99 annual fee is waived for the first 12 months.

 - The AAdvantage Aviator Red World Elite Mastercard is offering 60,000 AAdvantage miles after making one purchase within 90 days; the card has a $95 annual fee

 I think the advice can be simplified even further for those who aren’t eligible and/or who don’t want to apply for business credit cards.